 Any type of light bulb with an E27 screw base can be used.
 Not a specific one preferred.

 Designer: To be appraised.

-Many lamps to be found when you do a search on Fratelli Giannelli.
-All in a style that is not a style, typical for lamps produced by Massive.
+Many lamps appear when you do a internet search on Fratelli Giannelli.
+All in a style that is not a style, typical for lamps produced by Massive, Belgium.
 They are all lamps that have the looks of other companies, but they are not.
 And most important: all the lamps you find have a Fratelli Gianelli rise & fall mechanism.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.

 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.

 When the takeover by Philips was announced in November 2006 Massive commercialised more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.